epfl-lara/compiler2024-labs-public/lab03_typer/Readme.md

 _Note:_ the `InterpreterTests.scala` contain an old behavior that is not relevant anymore.
 You can either delete it or pull the new changes from the repository.

+_Edit:_ Please copy the `symbols/Types.scala` from the latest version on the repo.
+The old labs contain an outdated version of this file.

 Your project directory structure should look like something like this:

 ```console